<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Eventually, all fiberglass pools will need to be drained.
 There needs to be a means to inspect and remove any groundwater that is present around the outside of the pool shell to prevent damage from occurring.
 Because we think long term, our advanced installation methodology includes a “sump pipe” that allows you to do just that.

-If you appreciate the concept of The River Pools Way, you may be interested to know that, even though we at River Pools and Spas limit our installations to Virginia and southern Maryland, there is a way to ensure that your installer holds to the same rigid standards of excellence.
+If you appreciate the concept of The River Pools Way, there is a way to ensure that your installer holds to the same rigid standards of excellence.
 It's called our River Certified Dealer Program.

 You can learn more about our advanced installation as part of The River Pools Way.